Suits against Ohio St. over sex abuse dismissed

 "For decades, many at Ohio State tasked with protecting and training students and young athletes instead turned a blind eye to Strauss's exploitation," U.S. District Court Judge Michael Watson wrote in one ruling.
 "From 1979 to 2018, Ohio State utterly failed these victims.
 Plaintiffs beseech this Court to hold Ohio State accountable, but today, the legal system also fails Plaintiffs."

-Watson said their two-year legal window in Ohio for bringing such claims under the federal Title IX law had passed.
-If they have a legal path forward, it starts at the statehouse, not courts, he said.
+Watson said the court wasn't questioning their suffering and that "their claims cry out for a remedy," but he concluded that the two-year legal window in Ohio for bringing claims under the federal Title IX law had passed.
+If they have a legal path forward, it starts at the statehouse, not the courts, he said.

 "At all times since the filing of these cases, the Ohio legislature had the power, but not the will, to change the statute of limitations for these Plaintiffs," Watson wrote.